markireland/drag13.github.io/src/posts/security-headers/content.md

 Luckily, Alice knows about CSP header and already added it to the response : ```Content-Security-Policy: default-src 'self'```.
 Now, a browser already knows, that scripts (and images, and fonts, and styles) not from origin domains are forbidden to use and Bob's attack fails.

-Withing this header you can deny inline scripts and eval usage (goodbye inline XSS), specify a checksum for the scripts (goodbye substitution of the 3rd party scripts), allow specific domains for your images, fonts, and styles.
+Within this header you can deny inline scripts and eval usage (goodbye inline XSS), specify a checksum for the scripts (goodbye substitution of the 3rd party scripts), allow specific domains for your images, fonts, and styles.
 It can restrict fetch requests, deny usage of your site inside an iframe (goodbye [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) and much more.
 CSP header is very flexible and can support almost all of your needs.

-### Can I use?
+### Can I use Content-Security-Policy?

 CSP header [supported](https://caniuse.com/#feat=mdn-http_headers_csp_content-security-policy) by almost all browsers including IE (but with a special name - X-Content-Security-Policy).
 Some of the directives may not be supported across different browsers but this will not ruin the header.